opendata-swiss/ckan-embed/README.md

 <script src="https://cdn.jsdelivr.net/gh/opendata-swiss/ckan-embed/dist/ckan-embed.bundle.js"></script>
 ```

 This includes non-blocking versions of dependency scripts.
-It is a relatively large (> 500 KB download - see [issue #14](https://github.com/opendata-swiss/ckan-embed/issues/14)), so if you are loading the project dependencies listed above in your web page already, use the minified version `ckan-embed.min.js` (only 37 KB) instead.
+It is a relatively large (~500 KB download - see [issue #14](https://github.com/opendata-swiss/ckan-embed/issues/14)), so if you are loading the project dependencies listed above in your web page already, use the minified version `ckan-embed.min.js` (~40 KB) instead.

 (2) Place the container somewhere on the page: